 In the very last episode of Batman: The Animated Series, "Judgment Day," a vigilante called The Judge (a faceless British judge, complete with a powdered wig atop his cloak), believes that criminals who avoid prosecution must be privately killed for justice to be served.
 A Gotham City councilman who wants to appear tough on crime likes this attitude, and begins cooperating with the Judge.
 This alliance backfires horribly when the Judge discovers that the councilman has been keeping a slush fund, and decides that to be punishable by death.
 The Judge also attempts to kill The Penguin, Killer Croc, and Two-Face - even though all Penguin, Croc, and Two-Face had done was participate in a black-market jewel deal and manage to avoid getting caught for it.
 At the end of the episode, when the Judge is unmasked, he turns out to be Two-Face, who had developed a third identity that subsequently targeted for death his two other identities.

 Maricopa County Sheriff Joe Arpaio deliberately makes a stay in his jail as horrible as he can for everybody who passes through it.
 (Prison terms that are shorter or for lesser crimes can be served in jail.)
 The trope applies because it doesn't matter to him whether you're in there because you've been accused of murder or because you didn't pay a parking ticket; everybody who enters is subjected to the same awful conditions.
 Though he has admitted the reason he does this is to make it so they never want to come back to jail.

-This has drawn particular criticism because it doesn't distinguish between inmates who have been convicted of a crime and who have not yet been tried (or are on trial) and are merely being held because they cannot make bail (or are being held on remand).
+This has drawn particular criticism because it doesn't distinguish between inmates who have been convicted of a crime and those who have not yet been tried (or are on trial) and are merely being held because they cannot make bail (or are being held on remand).
 While humiliating convicted criminals might be to some degree legitimate, applying the same treatment to people who have not been convicted—and are therefore still innocent in the eyes of the law—is highly questionable.

 This is the practice behind many "Zero Tolerance" laws in schools and workplaces.
 In this case, the broad and severe punishments are supposed to take the "burden" of decision-making out of the hands of teachers and administrators (particularly to protect them from getting sued).
 This has led to the problem of otherwise outstanding students getting suspended or expelled for possessing such "dangerous substances" as Midol or mouthwash and such "dangerous weapons" as fingernail clippers.